 How often we heard this as children!
 But is it really true?
 Is school really the best time of your life?
 Ask any child and you will probably get a grimace that speaks volumes!

-Schools are not always the safe haven they should be.
+Schools are not always the safe havens they should be.

-The sad truth is that there are school bullies out there who can make a child’s worst nightmare come true.
+The sad truth is that bullying at school is no myth.
+There are bullies out there who can make a child’s worst nightmare come true.